Back to Top

 }

-Here I have a command to run test for the particular file.
+Here I have a command to run the test for the particular file.

 php vendor/bin/phpunit -c dev/tests/unit/phpunit.xml.dist app/code/Webkul/HelloUnitTest/Test/Unit/Model/Calculator.php